encode/httpcore/docs/api.md

     :docstring:

-The `SimpleByteStream` and `AsyncIteratorByteStream` classes are concrete implementations of `AsyncByteStream`.
+The `PlainByteStream` and `AsyncIteratorByteStream` classes are concrete implementations of `AsyncByteStream`.

-::: httpcore.SimpleByteStream
+::: httpcore.PlainByteStream
     :docstring:

 ::: httpcore.AsyncIteratorByteStream